 Instead, which direction did Anthem go?

 Anthem has removed the idea of NPC characters and is instead associated with other players.
 Each task gamer can connect up to three friends or strangers to complete.
-However, I personally couldn’t find a connection with my teammates, and almost certainly they didn’t need me to complete the mission.
+However, I couldn’t connect with my teammates, and almost certainly, they didn’t need me to achieve the mission.

-Its previous games often mentioned the wonderful aspects of the surrounding characters.
-That is, besides the main quests, players will have to complete additional side quests to be able to make the most of BioWare’s character system.
-But Anthem has completely removed that.
+Its previous games often mentioned the beautiful aspects of the surrounding characters.
+Besides the main quests, players will have to complete additional side quests to make the most of BioWare’s character system.
+But Anthem has wholly removed that.

 Also, although Anthem also has supporting characters, they never follow the main character to the battlefield.
 These characters also do not contribute to helping players explore the world of Anthem.

 If you refer to the Wiki, you will probably be even more disappointed.
-The conversations that the NPC in Anthem told the main character are … quite pointless.
+The conversations that the NPC in Anthem told the main character are … entirely pointless.
 Anthem makes me feel completely lost in this world.
-It feels like I can only hear the characters but can’t understand and mingle or have any voices in that world.
+It feels like I can only hear the names but can’t understand and mingle or have any voices in that world.

-In addition, in Anthem, action scenes and storytelling scenes do not support each other, but rather they are quite discrete.
+Besides, in Anthem, action scenes and storytelling scenes do not support each other, but they are quite discrete.
 Perhaps BioWare wants to test new game making elements but based on what it has ever done.
 As a result, Anthem became a mess of plot and character lines, which had become the trademark of BioWare.

-BioWare this time has really failed, this is something no one can deny.
-Anthem may have some advantages such as the Javelin designed to be a bit of Marvel’s Iron Man character.
+BioWare this time has failed.
+This is something no one can deny.
+Anthem may have some advantages, such as the Javelin designed to be a bit of Marvel’s Iron Man character.
 The combat is well built.
-However, it also could not save a game with an empty storyline, making the player feel completely out of character.
+However, it could not save a game with an empty storyline, making the player feel entirely out of character.

-The strong point of BioWare is to build the story and characters, but they manually discard it to build an online game with other players.
-Multiplayer mode will not be able to capture all the emotions of gamers, sometimes other players just want to team for fun, but there is no connection and cooperation between players.
+The strong point of BioWare is to build the story and characters, but they manually discard it to make an online game with other players.
+Multiplayer mode will not capture all gamers’ emotions, sometimes other players want to team for fun, but there is no connection and cooperation between players.

-Not to mention the errors that make the console of gamers falling into the state of “garlic” and a series of other big and small errors as well.
-All have made BioWare as well as EA fall into a difficult situation to save.
+Not to mention the errors that make the console of gamers fall into the state of “garlic” and a series of other big and small mistakes.
+All have made BioWare, as well as EA, fall into a difficult situation to save.